Mary-Tyler-Moore/phet_sims/README.md

-I habe always enjoyed Phet HTML5 Sims.
+I have always enjoyed Phet HTML5 Sims.
 I plan on embedding these sims in a Quasar Framework Vue.js project.
 Cordova provides an awesome in app broswer plugin that works effortlessly on IOS and Android.
 I will add a link to the project asap.